I want to create a dance festival in Ghana – Dancegod Lloyd

 “There is a new movement, a new thought that I have and I’m trying to project so we are going to have our own festival our own talk, like a summit where we would go deeper into our craft…how we can champion the business aspect of it.”
 Dancegod Lloyd said this on Bryt TV in an interview monitored by MyNewsGH.com when asked about his plan for the dancing industry in Ghana since it is gaining prominence these days.

-He further stated that he wants to create more avenues so that in the future if children decide to go into dancing, it would not be the story of always travelling to other stages.
+He further stated that he wants to create more avenues for up-and-coming dancers.